Court ruling extends uneven treatment for asylum-seekers | WTOP News

 As the water dropped again to waist-level, about three dozen migrants gathered at a riverfront public park that also drew local residents in Piedras Negras, which considers itself the birthplace of nachos.
 Infants and young children joined a largely Honduran crowd to cross.
 One Honduran woman was eight months’ pregnant in obvious pain.

-Eagle Pass, a sprawling town of warehouses and decaying houses that many major retailers have overlooked, is one of the busiest spots in the Border Patrol’s Del Rio sector, which includes about 250 miles (400 km) of sparsely populated riverfront.
+Eagle Pass, a sprawling town of warehouses and decaying houses that many major retailers have overlooked, is one of the busiest spots in the Border Patrol’s Del Rio sector, which includes about 250 miles (400 kilometers) of sparsely populated riverfront.
 Last year, about 15,000 migrants, mostly Haitians, assembled in nearby Del Rio, which isn’t much larger than Eagle Pass.
-Grain fields are about all that separates either town from San Antonio, about a three-hour drive.
+Grain fields are about all that separates either town from San Antonio, about a three-hour drive to the east.

 The relative ease of crossing — migrants walk across the river within a few minutes, often without paying a smuggler — and a perception that it is relatively safe on the Mexican side has made the remote region a major migration route.